sergiomartins8/test-automation-bootstrap/docs/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain ui-automation-bootstrap's quality
+- Maintain test-automation-bootstrap's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible ui automation template ✨
+- Engage the community in working toward the best possible test automation template ✨
 - Enable a sustainable system for maintaining and review contributions

 Please follow these steps to have your contribution considered: